jmgregor/IMGS-624/README.md

 **Approach to resolve this limitation:** All of these limitations can be resolved by recreating the beloved game in a virtual environment.
 With the use of a head mounted display, people can be placed in a virtual world that I will create where they can play mini golf in the comfort of their own living room.

+**Game Controls:**
+Left and right arrows to move arrow in direction you want to shoot.
+When an angle is decided on, press space to start the power meter.
+Press space again to take your shot!